nathanawmk/blockchain-gateway/docs/crash/draft-belchior-blockchain-gateway-recovery-02.md

 The recovered gateway can now reconstruct the updated log and derive the current state of the asset transfer.
 For each phase:

-#### 4.2.1 Transfer  initiation  flow
+#### 4.2.1 Transfer  Initiation  Flow
 For every step of this phase, logs are written before operations are executed.
 A log entry is written when an operation finishes its execution.
 If a gateway crashes, upon recovery, it sends a special message RECOVER to the counterparty gateway.
 The counterparty gateway derives the latest log entry the recover gateway holds, and calculates the difference between its own log (RESPONSE-UPDATE).
 After that, it sends it back to the recovered gateway, which then updates its own log.
 After that, a recovery confirmation message is sent (RECOVERY-CONFIRM), and the respective acknowledgment sent by the counterparty gateway (RECOVERY-ACK).
 The gateways now share the same log, and can proceed its operation.
 Note that if the shared log is blockchain or cloud based, the same flow applies, but the recovered gateway derives the new log, rather than the counterparty gateway.

-#### 4.2.2 Lock-evidence  flow
+#### 4.2.2 Lock-Evidence  Flow
 If a crash occurs during the lock-evidence flow, the procedure is the same as the transfer initiation flow.
 However

-#### 4.2.3 Commitment establishment  flow
+#### 4.2.3 Commitment Establishment  Flow
 This flow requires changes in distributed ledgers - which implies issuing transactions against them.
 As transactions cannot be undone on blockchains, we use a rollback list - keeping an history of the issued transactions.
 If a crash occurs and requires reverting state, transactions with the contrary effects of what is present on the rollaback lists are issued.

-1. Rollback lists for all the gateways involved are initialized
+1. Rollback lists for all the gateways involved are initialized.

-2. On step 2.3, add a pre-lock transaction to the source gateway rollback list
+2. On step 2.3, add a pre-lock transaction to the source gateway rollback list.

-3. On step 3.2, if the request is denied, then abort the transaction and apply rollbacks on the source gateway
+3. On step 3.2, if the request is denied, then abort the transaction and apply rollbacks on the source gateway.

 4. On step 3.3, add a lock transaction to the source gateway rollback list.

-5. On step 3.4, if the commit fails, then abort the transaction and apply rollbacks on the source gateway
+5. On step 3.4, if the commit fails, then abort the transaction and apply rollbacks on the source gateway.

-6. On step 3.5,  add a create asset transaction to the rollback list of the recipient gateway
+6. On step 3.5,  add a create asset transaction to the rollback list of the recipient gateway.

 7. On step 3.8, if the commit is successful, ODAP terminates.

-8: Otherwise, if the last commit is not successful, then abort the transaction and apply rollbacks to both gateways
+8: Otherwise, if the last commit is not successful, then abort the transaction and apply rollbacks to both gateways.

-### 4.3 ODAP-2PC Messages
+### 5.3 ODAP-2PC Messages
 ODAP-2PC messages are used to recover from crashes at the several ODAP phases.
 These messages inform gateways of the current state of a recovery procedure.
-ODAP-2PC messages follow log format from Section 3.
+ODAP-2PC messages follow log format from Section 4.

-#### 4.3.1 RECOVER
+#### 5.3.1 RECOVER
 A recover message is sent from the crashed gateway to the counterparty gateway, sending its most recent state.
 This message type is encoded on the recovery message field of an ODAP log.

 The parameters of the recovery message payload consists of the following:

-* ODAP phase: latest ODAP phase registered
+* ODAP phase: latest ODAP phase registered.

 * Sequence number: latest sequence number registered.

-* Last_entry_hash REQUIRED: Hash of previous log entry
+* Last_entry_hash REQUIRED: Hash of previous log entry.

-#### 4.3.2 RECOVER-UDPDATE
+#### 5.3.2 RECOVER-UDPDATE
 The recover update message is sent by the counterparty gateway after receiving a recover message from a recovered gateway.
 The recovered gateway informs of its current state (via the current state of the log).
 The counterparty gateway now calculates the difference between the log entry corresponding to the received sequence number from the recovered gateway and